-A key advantage of modular buildings is their ability to be redeployed as and where your need is greatest.
-This exact situation presented itself at Bracken Ridge High School and Brighton State School, towards the north of Brisbane.
+A key advantage of transportable modular buildings is their ability to be redeployed quickly, especially when the need is great.
+This situation presented itself at Invermay Primary School in Victoria’s Central Highlands.

 Underwood Park in Brisbane is a multi-sport precinct, home to local football (soccer), netball, BMX and mountain bike clubs.
 It also boasts the success of many professional athletes and Olympians.
 Thousands of local community members utilise the facilities at the park each week.